linroger/FinanceCompendium/III. Markets and Institutions/Banking/Contemporary Financial Intermediation/Part 03 Identification and Management of Major Banking Risks/Chapter 05 Interest Rate Risk.md

 Ingersoll, J.E., Skeleton, J., Weil, R.L., 1978.
 Duration forty years later.
 J. Financ.
 Quant.
 Anal.
 13, 627-650.
 Macaulay, F., 1938.
 The Movements of Interest Rates, Bond Yields, and Stock Prices in the United States Since 1856.
 National Bureau of Economic Research, New York.

-# Liquidity Risk

-"Everything that can be counted does not necessarily count; everything that counts cannot necessarily be counted."

-Albert Einstein